security-as-code/rampart-spec/README.md

 endapp
 ```

 The above `protect` example provides the simplest and most restrictive configuration of the rule.
 Notice that the optional `reference` parameter is not provided.
 This means that 0 entity references are allowable and neither are string expansions arising from entity references.
-The `uri` parameter is not available to use in the 'protect' configuration.
+The `uri` parameter is not available to use in the `protect` configuration.
 All URIs are blocked by default.
 Any URI that needs to be allowed must be configured in an `allow` rule.

 ```
 app("XXE SECURITY POLICY"):